MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

         include fastcgi_params;
         fastcgi_param SCRIPT_FILENAME $realpath_root$fastcgi_script_name;
         fastcgi_param DOCUMENT_ROOT $realpath_root;

+        # lie to Symfony that the request is an HTTPS one, so it generates HTTPS URLs
+        fastcgi_param SERVER_PORT "443";
+        fastcgi_param HTTPS "on";

         # Prevents URIs that include the front controller.
 This will 404:
         # http://domain.tld/index.php/some-path